Men's Health Clinic in NYC

 In addition to health risks such as arthritis, high blood pressure, diabetes, and heart disease that people of all genders face, men also have a chance of developing urological and reproductive health issues specific to their sex.

 BPH often referred to as an enlarged prostate, is a common men’s health issue that affects approximately a third of men over the age of 50.
 While your prostate starts off small — it should be about the size of a walnut — it can continue to grow throughout your life, eventually compressing your urethra.
-You develop progressively intrusive symptoms such as a weak urine stream or having trouble starting urination.
+You develop progressively intrusive symptoms such as a weak urine stream or trouble starting urination.

 Every year over 191,000 men are diagnosed with prostate cancer, making it the most prevalent type of cancer in men, excluding skin cancer.
 Prostate cancer develops when abnormal cells in your prostate multiply rapidly, forming a tumor.